 - Are tailor-made for consultants and translation groups;

-- Focuses on how the context impacts the understanding of the original Text; and
+- Focus on how the context impacts the understanding of the original Text; and

-- Is inexpensive and flexible for each group.
+- Are inexpensive and flexible for each group.

 The course is open to all, but certain preferences apply: